9 Best Whale Watching Tours in Reykjavik

 Getting on a boat and going whale watching is one of those things you can't miss to see and do in Reykjavik during the summer period, which is the time when these wonderful species come to Iceland's shores to feed.

-This is one of the most beautiful experiences you can have, especially during midnight in the summer.
-I will tell you the details about some of the most impressive experiences to see this species in its maximum splendor.
+This is one of the most beautiful experiences you can have, especially during the midnight of summer.
+I will tell you the details about the most impressive tours to see this species in its maximum splendor.

 1. Whale watching tour from Reykjavik's old harbor